dart-lang/site-www/src/tools/dart-create.md

 ```

 {{site.alert.note}}
-  Keep in mind, the command will attempt to run
+  The command will attempt to run [`dart pub get`](/tools/pub/cmd/pub-get)
-  [`dart pub get`](/tools/pub/cmd/pub-get) after the project is created.
+  after the project is created.

   To avoid this you can specify the `--no-pub` flag:

   ```terminal